matt852/netconfig/docs/installation/centos7.rst

 Run these commands to generate a self-signed SSL certificate

-Create a new directory for the certs and move into it
+Create a new directory for the certs and move into it:

 .. code-block:: text